Havok (software)

-Havok is a middleware software suite developed by the Irish company Havok.
+Havok is a middleware software suite developed by the Irish company Havok (originally Telekynesis Research Limited).
 Havok provides physics engine, navigation, and cloth simulation components that can be integrated into video game engines.

 In 2007, Intel acquired Havok Inc. In 2008, Havok was honored at the 59th Annual Technology & Engineering Emmy Awards for advancing the development of physics engines in electronic entertainment.
 In 2015, Microsoft acquired Havok.